Effects on cellular, organism and ecosystem level

 Cellular toxicology and lung deposition

 To understand the potential toxicology of engineered nanomaterials it is fundamental to understand how they deposit in our respiratory system, and what the mechanisms of effects are.
-Lung deposition of manufactured nanoparticles with well-defined properties can also be used for diagnosis of disease.
-We study effects on lung cell cultures using e. g. the NACIVT system and the array of characterization instruments of the aerosol lab in close collaboration with Occupational and Environmental Medicine and Lund Bioengineering and Regeneration.
+Lung deposition of manufactured nanoparticles with well-defined properties can also be used for the diagnosis of disease.
+We study the effects on lung cell cultures using e. g. the NACIVT system and the array of characterization instruments of the aerosol lab in close collaboration with Occupational and Environmental Medicine and Lund Bioengineering and Regeneration.

 Protein corona and interactions with biomolecules